 Netbooks proved there was a place for stripped down computers with limited functionality.
 They showed portability and great battery life were possible and demonstration what a difference these two features could make.
 They also showed computer makers there was a market.
 In many ways they prepared the ground for tablets.

 They spurred software development.
 The first models ran Linux and lightweight applications for word processing and other tasks.
 This put pressure on Microsoft and others to cut operating system and application bloat.
 Smaller, lighter apps arrived.
+All of these were good developments.

 Netbooks opened the door for personal cloud computing.
 Google apps and similar first became popular on those tiny machines too feeble to run Microsoft Office.
+And that put pressure on Microsoft to improve the apps.